 What If You Cannot Hire a Lawyer?

-Certain law schools in California, the District of Columbia, Florida, Illinois, Massachusetts, New Jersey, New York, and Pennsylvania provide some investors with legal representation through arbitration/mediation clinics.
+Certain law schools in California, the District of Columbia, Florida, Georgia, Illinois, Michigan, New Jersey, New York, and Pennsylvania provide some investors with legal representation through arbitration/mediation clinics.
 These clinics may be able to help investors who have smaller claims and who are unable to hire a lawyer.
 You can read more about these clinics in the Fast Answers section of our website.